 Beyond the degrees of concern from oxidation, ichibancha’s uniqueness is further defined by its aroma and chemical makeup: The tea buds are able to “build” up nutrients and a chemical make up distinct from its later counterparts.
-Ichibancha contains approx. 3 times more theanine than it’s brother, nibancha.
+Ichibancha contains approximately three times more theanine than it’s brother, nibancha.
 Theanine is typically what provides sweetness to the leaves.

 The first harvest is further buttressed with a unique Japanese tradition.
 Hachijuhachiya or 88th day is the 88th day of spring counted down from risshun, or early February.
 Because Hachijuhachiya has been carried from the traditional pre-western Japanese calendar, risshun marks the beginning of spring.
 It doesn’t necessarily fall on a set date year in and year out.
 Around May 2nd, tea buds begin to sprout and tradition holds that if you were to drink from those leaves, you will be protected from paralysis.

 If you're ever visiting Japan or searching the market for tea through the spring season, ichibancha is not only something you'll likely come across, but it's something to add to one's tea portfolio.
 It's unique for the reasons stated above, but more than that, it will set apart an aroma and flavor you won't experience for the remainder of the year.